Perpetual-Altruism-Ltd/myNFT-Bridge/FULLMIGRATION.md

 # Full migration

-## AGo to the url of the relay and connect your wallet.
+## Go to the url of the bridge and connect your wallet.
 ![1](doc/1.PNG)

 ## On the next page, complete the form: